Stefan1612/D-Safe/README.md

 This Dapp should provide ONE part of the solution.
 It's not near where it could be and there are still a lot of untackled parameters.

 D Safe (There probably will be a name change) allows anyone to easily save controversial statements within a few seconds.
-Not only creating one version locally (like a screenshot would), it allows the user to create a publicly visible and provable proof of the occasion a certain event (e.g. Influencer NFT Twitter Scams).
+Not only creating one version locally (like a screenshot would), it allows the user to create a publicly visible and undeniable version (e.g. Influencer NFT Twitter Scams).

 ## Implementation